* If Maria is fine with Manny fighting crime, why can't she take Rodolfo back?

 * While we're on the subject of Maria, when she divorced Rodolfo, why didn't she try to take Manny with her?
 After all, it was his dangerous double life as a superhero that led her to leave him in the first place.
 Wouldn't the safety of her then-rather young son bother her just as much as seeing her husband in danger constantly?

-** I always sort of saw it mainly as Maria not wanting to hurt Rodolfo anymore than she already had by the initial break-up/divorce (seriously, imagine Rodolfo, being Rodolfo, losing both the love of his life AND his son while under the impression that it was his fault…).
+** I always sort of saw it mainly as Maria not wanting to hurt Rodolfo anymore than she already had by the initial break-up/divorce (seriously, imagine Rodolfo, being the extremely sensitive guy as he is, losing both the love of his life AND his son while under the impression that it was his fault…).
 But then, it also could have been possible that she simply acknowledged that Manny was pretty much bounded to a similar fate due to his status as a Rivera and did not want to take that right away from him.

 *** Also, Maria wanted to make a new life for herself afterword as a traveling mariachi artist…pretty sure it would not have been simple raising a child on her own AND pursuing said career/other hobbies at the same time…